JEFH507/org-chart-goose-orchestrator/docs/architecture/SRC-ARCHITECTURE-AUDIT.md

 **ALL 6 directories are actively used:**

 1. **agent-mesh/** ✅
-   - Used by: Goose Desktop (MCP stdio extension)
+   - Used by: goose Desktop (MCP stdio extension)
    - Tests: 5/6 integration tests passing
    - Production status: Complete